VirgilSecurity/virgil-sdk-ruby/README.md

 ```

-Next: [Learn more about our the different ways of initializing the Ruby SDK](#_guide_initialization) in our documentation.
+Next: [Learn more about our the different ways of initializing the Ruby SDK][_guide_initialization] in our documentation.

 ## Documentation